Syntax-Sculptor/c-systems-test-lab/README.md

 ## Usage

-The program only takes one argument, that being a binary string:
+The program only takes one argument, that being a binary string that is between 1 and 32 bits:

 ```
 ./build/systems_test_lab 1010
+Bits:       1010
+Width:      4
+Unsigned:   10
+Signed:     -6
+TMin:       -8
+TMax:       7
+UMax:       15
 ```

-The program will only accept binary strings, any other input will be rejected.
+The program will only accept binary strings of a valid width, any other input will be rejected.

 ## Contribution Guidelines